 - Redness/irritation around a child's nose

-Parent of babies who struggle to breath should see a GP urgently.
+Parents of babies who struggle to breathe should see a GP urgently.
 Congestion is usually a self-limiting condition.
 It should go on its own within a few days.
 Babies with prolonged symptoms of congestion or seasonal symptoms may be experiencing allergic rhinitis.
 Both conditions have very similar symptoms

 Saline Nasal Sprays